kernel-community/library/Topic - Infrastructure/Infra Resources.md

-What are "layers" in practice, and how do they apply to scaling blockchains so that they can serve global (and inter-planetary) needs, and the different approaches being taken?

-The best practical resource and educational guide we know of is [l2beat.com](https://l2beat.com/), who do a good job of summarizing all existing L2 products that fit an intentionally crafted definition they propose, exposing the different risks of each clearly, and providing wel-researched and clear insights into each product they present.
+The best practical resource and educational guide we know is [l2beat.com](https://l2beat.com/), who do a good job of summarizing all existing L2 products that fit an intentionally crafted definition they propose.
+Their website highlights the different risks of each approach to scaling clearly, and provides well-researched insights we can all learn from together.

 ## Ethereum 2.0